riyaz-ahamed777/ShadowFox/README.md

 # ShadowFox

-Welcome to my repository for the *Java Development Internship* at *ShadowFox Technologies*.
+Welcome to my repository for the *Java Development Internship* at *ShadowFox*.
 This internship helped me strengthen my core Java skills through practical, task-based learning—from beginner-level programs to advanced real-world applications.

 ## Internship Overview